raja21068/ReplyWise-Local/README.md

 - npm
 - A WhatsApp account for WhatsApp Web login
 - A Telegram account for Telegram Web login
+- A WeChat account for WeChat Web QR login, if you enable the experimental WeChat agent
 - Chromium dependencies for Playwright / Puppeteer

 No official WhatsApp Cloud API key is required.

 No Telegram Bot API token is required for the browser-agent mode.

+No WeChat Official Account token, app secret, or developer API key is required for the experimental browser-agent mode.

 ---